-10 DAVID G. OWEN & MARY J. DAVIS, OWEN AND DAVIS ON PRODUCTS LIABILITY § 5:33 (4th ed.
+^{10.} DAVID G. OWEN & MARY J. DAVIS, OWEN AND DAVIS ON PRODUCTS LIABILITY § 5:33 (4th ed.
 2019) ("Almost all courts focusing on the issue in recent years have agreed, rejecting the hindsight test and limiting a manufacturer's responsibility to risks that are foreseeable."); Aaron Twerski & James A. Henderson Jr., Manufacturer's Liability for Defective Product Designs: The Triumph of Risk-Utility, 74 BROOK.
 L. REV. 1061, 1065 (2009) ("most American courts do not hold product sellers responsible for information not available at time of sale").
 For an examination of the policy rationales for and against a "time of trial" approach, see Guido Calabresi & Alvin K. Klevorick, Four Tests for Liability in Torts, 14 J. LEGAL STUD.
 585 (1985).
 In the United States, the courts applying that approach are in the minority.
 OWEN & DAVIS, supra, § 5:33; Twerski & Henderson, supra, at 1065.

-11 See, e.g., Remarks Before the Congressional Bipartisan Privacy Cancus (statement of Fed.
+^{11.} See, e.g., Remarks Before the Congressional Bipartisan Privacy Caucus (statement of Fed.
 Trade Comm'r Maureen K. Ohlhausen), 2014 WL 585465, at 2 (Feb.
-3, 2014) (noting that the FTC, in assessing whether a company's security was "reasonable," "examines factors such as whether the risks at issue were well known or reasonably foreseeable....").
+3, 2014) (noting that the FTC, in assessing whether a

-legedly failed to have reasonable security in place.12 In a case stemming from a data breach, this would normally be the time of the breach.
+Accordingly, in assessing the costs and benefits under the proposed test, an adjudicator should look to what was known or reasonably knowable at whatever points in time the information steward allegedly failed to have reasonable security in place.12 In a case stemming from a data breach, this would normally be the time of the breach.